PulsedLight3D/PulsedLight3dScanner/README.md

 ### PNG

 #### False Color Imagery
 Once you have your settings input, hit "Scan now" and a false-color 2D image will be produced.
-Each color corresponds directly to the distance, in my case the LIDAR-Lite reads in centimeters so each value corresponds to cm readings.
+Each color corresponds directly to the distance.
+In my case the LIDAR-Lite reads in centimeters so each value corresponds to cm readings.

 The color is encoded using the standard RGB hex that is common in HTML.
 The color "Blue" looks like this #0000FF, which breaks down as Red = 0, Green = 0 and Blue = 255 (decimal).
 This would correspond to a reading of 255cm with the LIDAR-Lite.
 If we read 256cm the hex code would be #000100 (R = 0, G=1 (decimal), B = 0).
 In our example 255cm will be bright blue and 256 will be virtually black.
 For more information on the RGB color see this section of the wikipedia article on RGB: [https://en.wikipedia.org/wiki/RGB\_color\_model#Colors\_in\_web-page\_design](https://en.wikipedia.org/wiki/RGB_color_model#Colors_in_web-page_design)